source-repo/use-reactive/README.md

 ```
 # useReactive

-`useReactive` is a custom React hook that provides a reactive state object.
+`useReactive` is a custom React hook that provides a reactive state object using a Proxy.
 Methods on the object use `this` to access members, enabling an object-oriented approach to encapsulating data and behavior.
 You can `subscribe` to property changes.

 State modifications can be saved to a history with support for `undo`, `redo`, `revert` and `snapshot` / `restore`.

 A companion React context is available for sharing reactive state effectively across a component hierarchy—see [createReactiveStore](#createReactiveStore) below.
+The hook returned by this function uses another Proxy to make the store object properties used by a component reactive.

 Minimal example: